coddle-cpp/coddle/README.md

 ```

 ### targetDir
-Path where coddle should put binary.
+The path where coddle should put binary.
 Default value: ```.``` current directory.

 Example: